Olympus E-450 Comparison Review

 Which battery does the E-450 use?

-The camera gets its power from the BLS-1, which is a rechargeable Lithium-Ion power pack.
+The camera gets its power from the BLS-1 (here at amazon), which is a rechargeable Lithium-Ion power pack.

 Camera to camera comparisons

 In case you are interested in seeing how this camera compares to another one, just make your choice using the following search menu.
 An an alternative, you can also directly jump to any one of the listed comparisons that were previously generated by the CAM-parator tool.

 - Canon 400D vs Olympus E-450